The \'etale symmetric K\"unneth theorem: Strict symmetric powers in infinity -categories

 \section{Strict symmetric powers in \texorpdfstring{$\infty$}{infinity}-categories}

 If $X$ is a CW complex, its $d$th symmetric power $\Sym^dX$ is the set of orbits of the action of the symmetric group $\Sigma_d$ on $X^d$, endowed with the quotient topology.
 Even though the action of $\Sigma_d$ on $X^d$ is not free, it is well known that the homotopy type of $\Sym^d X$ is an invariant of the homotopy type of $X$.
-More generally, if $G$ is a group acting on a CW complex $X$ with at least one fixed point, the orbit space $X/G$ can be written as the homotopy colimit
+More generally, if $G$ is a group acting on a CW complex $X$, the orbit space $X/G$ can be written as the homotopy colimit

 where $\Orb(G)$ is the orbit category of $G$ (whose objects are the subgroups of $G$ and whose morphisms are the $G$-equivariant maps between the corresponding quotients) and $X^H$ is the subspace of $H$-fixed points \cite[Chapter 4, Lemma A.3]{Farjoun:1996}.
-In the case of the symmetric group $\Sigma_d$ acting on $X^d$, if $H\leq \Sigma_d$ is a subgroup, then $(X^d)^H\simeq X^{o(H)}$ where $o(H)$ is the set of orbits of the action of $H$ on $\{1,\dotsc,d\}$ and where the factor of $X^{o(H)}$ indexed by an orbit $\{i_1,\dotsc, i_r\}$ is sent diagonally into the corresponding $r$ factors of $X^d$.
-Since $X^d$ has fixed points, the formula~\eqref{eqn:X/G} gives
+In the case of the symmetric group $\Sigma_d$ acting on $X^d$, if $H$ is a subgroup of $\Sigma_d$, then $(X^d)^H\simeq X^{o(H)}$ where $o(H)$ is the set of orbits of the action of $H$ on $\{1,\dotsc,d\}$ and where the factor of $X^{o(H)}$ indexed by an orbit $\{i_1,\dotsc, i_r\}$ is sent diagonally into the corresponding $r$ factors of $X^d$.
+The formula~\eqref{eqn:X/G} becomes

 This shows that $\Sym^d$ preserves homotopy equivalences between CW complexes.
 In particular, it induces a functor $\Sym^d$ from the $\infty$-category of spaces to itself.

 This motivates the following definition: